 Troy Armour is the CEO of Junk Kouture.

 “I was very impressed with Caoimhe I have to say.
-She has got that great attitude and she loves a good challenge and going after it.
+She has got a great attitude and she loves a good challenge and going after it.
 It’s great to hire somebody that came out of Portobello.

 “She brought those pitching and presentation skills needed for our sales and sponsorships from Portobello and she has the merchandising skills to help us build out that range based on the experience she has on what things are coming in the fashion world, what’s fresh, up to date, progressive and sustainable.

-“For us it has to be sustainable, sustainable fabrics, sustainable clothing so there is a real emphasis on that,” he said.
+“For us, it has to be sustainable, sustainable fabrics, sustainable clothing so there is a real emphasis on that,” he said.

 Sustainability is a hot topic in the fashion industry and in most industries at the moment.
 Caoimhe said the Fashion Management course in Portobello ignited a passion in her for sustainable fashion.